ensdomains/ens-contracts/contracts/wrapper/README.md

 ### Run deploy script

-`yarn deploy:rinkeby` will deploy to rinkeby and verify its source code
+`pnpm deploy:rinkeby` will deploy to rinkeby and verify its source code

 NOTE: If you want to override the default metadata url, set `METADATA_HOST=` to `.env`

 ```
-$yarn deploy:rinkeby
+$ pnpm deploy:rinkeby
-yarn run v1.22.10
+pnpm run v1.22.10
 $ npx hardhat run --network rinkeby scripts/deploy.js
 Deploying contracts to rinkeby with the account:0x97bA55F61345665cF08c4233b9D6E61051A43B18
 Account balance: 1934772596667918724 true